 A large capacity manufacturing will be required as metabolic diseases are at record levels around the world.
-Since the absorption rate of these molecules is very low in the small intestine, the challenge associated with the oral delivery will be the requirement of the material in large quantities as the growth of such drugs is really strong.
+Since the absorption rate of these molecules is very low in the small intestine, the challenge associated with the oral delivery will be the requirement of the material in large quantities as the growth of such substances is really strong.

-Peptides and proteins are high molecular weight biopolymers and consist of both hydrophobic and hydrophilic appendages in their structure.
+Peptides and proteins are high molecular weight biopolymers and consist of hydrophobic and hydrophilic appendages in their structure.
 Because of these properties, the peptides are not easily absorbed by the intestine.
-In addition to this, due to the digestive roles of the duodenum and stomach, they are degraded due to which they might not even be available for absorption by the intestine.
+In addition to this, due to the digestive roles of the duodenum and stomach, they are degraded, due to which they might not even be available for absorption by the intestine.
 In simple words, when ingested, peptides are recognized as food by our bodies.

 Challenges and Opportunities for Oral Peptides

 Numerous obstacles need to be overcome for successful delivery via the oral route.
 The first target that the developers should consider is selecting the appropriate peptides for the oral route of administration.
 After this, the first obstacle that needs to be taken care of is the sustainability of the oral formulation in a highly acidic stomach environment.
 The next is that the design of the formulation must promote dissolution in the small intestine’s high pH environment and protect the peptide from the protease enzyme’s degradation.
 After all this, the peptide must be absorbed into the comparatively impermeable epithelium of the intestine.